NetworkwithJosh/IT-Project/CustomerService/Handling-Difficult-Customers.md

 - **I remind myself it’s not personal**
     The client is frustrated with the situation, not with me as a person.

+- **If the tone crosses the line, I stay firm and professional** *I understand this is frustrating and I’m here to help.
+I do ask that we keep the conversation respectful so I can focus on resolving the issue for you.*